Lyndra Littles

 Lyndra S. Littles (born June 20, 1987) is an American basketball player.

 She was drafted by the Connecticut Sun but waived before the 2009 WNBA season began.
 She was signed to a training camp contract by the Indiana Fever in 2010, but did not play for the team.

+In 2022, Littles was named the Foreign MVP in the inaugural season of the Mexican Liga Nacional de Baloncesto Profesional Femenil (LNBPF) while playing for the Libertadoras de Querétaro.
+She returned to the team for the 2023 season.